Gerald Graham: Suakin Expedition

 Galloway was even more critical of Graham for a last-minute change to McNeill's marching orders.
 Instead of following an established track in a southwesterly direction towards Tamai as originally planned, Graham personally instructed McNeill to march westwards into uncharted territory, which turned out to be thickly covered by a jungle of mimosa bushes with long low-lying branches covered in sharp thorns.
 This caused progress to be both slow and difficult while affording the enemy excellent cover for the surprise attack that they launched later in the day.

 Graham was made a Knight Grand Cross of the Order of the Bath in 1896, and a colonel commandant of the Corps of Royal Engineers in 1899.
 He is buried in East-the Water Cemetery in Bideford in Devon in a grave adjacent to that of George Channer VC.

 The medal

-His Victoria Cross is currently owned by Graham's Great Great Great Grandson Oliver Brooks and is displayed at the Royal Engineers Museum (Gillingham, England).
+His Victoria Cross is currently owned by Graham's great great great grandson Oliver Brooks and is displayed at the Royal Engineers Museum in Gillingham, England.